microsoft/typechat.net/README.md

 # TypeChat.NET

-TypeChat.NET is an experimental project from the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel) team.
+TypeChat.NET is an **experimental project** from the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel) team.
 TypeChat.NET brings the ideas of [TypeChat](https://github.com/microsoft/TypeChat) to .NET.

-TypeChat.NET helps you build natural language interfaces with LLMs using strong validated types and type-safe programs.
+TypeChat.NET helps you build natural language interfaces with language models using strong types and type safe programs (plans).
+It also demonstrates programming model for such strongly typed interactions.

         // Translates user intent into strongly typed Calendar Actions var translator = new JsonTranslator<CalendarActions>(
             new LanguageModel(Config.LoadOpenAI())
         );

 TypeChat.NET is in **active development** with frequent updates.
 The framework will evolve as the team explores the space and incorporates feedback.
-Currently supported scenarios are shown in the examples.
+Supported scenarios are shown in the examples.
 Documentation will continue to improve.
 When in doubt, please look at the code.

 # Assemblies
 TypeChat.NET consists of the following assemblies:

 * **TypeChat**: Classes (JsonTranslator<T>) that translate user intent into strongly typed and validated objects.
-Additionally includes:
-  * Support for automatically exporting .NET type information as schema expressed using the concise syntax of Typescript.
-This schema is sent to language models.
-  * Validation of returned JSON.

 * **TypeChat.Program**: Classes to synthesize, validate and run  ***JSON programs***.

-* **TypeChat.SemanticKernel**: Integration with Microsoft Semantic Kernell - Language models, Plugins and Embeddings.
+* **TypeChat.SemanticKernel**: Integration with Microsoft Semantic Kernel for Language models, Plugins and Embeddings.

 * **TypeChat.Dialog**: Classes for working with interactive Agents that have history.

-* **TypeChat.App**: Support classes and extensions used by Typechat examples, such as Text Classifiers.
+* **TypeChat.App**: Support classes and extensions used by Typechat examples.
 These classes may be useful for other apps built using Typechat.

 ## TypeChat ##
-Brings TypeChat to .NET with .NET idiom introduced as appropriate.
+TypeChat uses language models to translate user intent into JSON that adheres to a schema.
+This JSON is then validated and deserialized into a typed object, with additional constraint checking applied as needed.

+TypeChat include:
 * Json Translators
 * Json Validators
 * Schema Exporters from .NET Types to schema expressed using Typescript.
 Schema export includes support for:
   * Dynamic export at runtime.
 This is needed for scenarios where the schema must include dynamic lists, such as relevant product names or lists of players in a team.
   * Vocabularies: easy unions of string tables, like in Typescript, along with support for dynamic loading.
-See examples: CoffeeShop and CoffeeShop2.
+  * Auomated schema export supports common scenarios, as shown in the examples.
+Additional scenarios may be supported in the future.
+* Extensibility interfaces let you use custom hand (such as hand-authored written) schemas, validators and even prompts.
 * Classifiers used to route requests to child or hierarchical schemas and handlers

 ## TypeChat.Program ##
 TypeChat.Program translates natural language requests into simple programs (***Plans***), represented as JSON.
-JSON programs can be thought of as a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language), expressed in JSON.

-JSON programs can then be type checked against the APIs they target.
-They can be then be run using interpreter, or compiled into .NET code - both mechanisms can enforce type safety.
+JSON programs can be thought of as a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) or [Plan](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/planners/?tabs=Csharp), expressed in JSON, with an associated [**grammar**](src/typechat.program/ProgramSchema.ts) that is enforced.
+JSON programs can be type checked against the APIs they target.
+They can be then be run using interpreter, or compiled into .NET code.
+Both mechanisms can enforce type safety.

 TypeChat.Program includes:
 * Program Translator: translates user intent into programs that follow the [Program Grammar](src/typechat.program/ProgramSchema.ts)
-* Program Interpreter: Runs programs generated by ProgramTranslator using an interpreter.
+* Program Interpreter: runs programs generated by ProgramTranslator using an interpreter.
-* Program Compiler: uses the dynamic language runtime (DLR) to compile programs/plans into verifiable typesafe code that can be checked for errors... and ***repaired***.
+* Program Compiler: demonstrates how to use the dynamic language runtime (DLR) to compile programs/plans into verifiable typesafe code that can be checked for errors... and ***repaired***.
-* Program C# Transpiler/Compiler (experimental): Transpile programs into C# and compile them with Roslyn.
+* Program C# Transpiler/Compiler (experimental): demonsrates how to transpile programs into C# and compile them with Roslyn.
 The compiler does type checking and compilation diagnostics can be used to repair programs.

         // Translates user intent into typed Programs that call
         // methods on a Math API